BillyCooke/tech221_microservice_architeccture_with_docker_and_k8/microservices_architecture.md

 ## Difference between 2/Ntier architecture and microservices architecture
 * Ntier is usually deployed and updated altogether whereas microservcies are independant of each other and loosely coupled
 * If one part fails in microservices then the other microservcies should still be able to run as they are independant.
-Whereas if the kep iter in Ntier faisl then they will all fail
+Whereas if the key tier in Ntier fails then they will all fail

 ## What is Docker?